 What are we looking for?
 Stakeholder Engagement Specialist

 Under the direction of the Director of Quality, the Stakeholder Engagement Specialist will ensure compliance with the member services related functions identified in the HealthChoices Program Standards and Requirements (PS&R), representing people with lived experience.
 The Stakeholder Engagement Specialist will support and monitor member, provider, and other stakeholder activities and participate in opportunities to meet with stakeholders in cooperation with the Behavioral Health Managed Care Organization (BHMCO).
 These activities include the member and provider surveys, community meetings, engagement activities, and BHARP member county requested engagement activities.
 The Stakeholder Engagement Specialist will provide data analysis and decision support using stakeholder data.
 The Stakeholder Engagement Specialist will interface with BHARP member counties and the BHMCO to ensure local priorities and needs are met, which includes active participation in the BHARP Quality Committee, Community Support Program meetings, local advocacy organizations, and other groups as necessary.
 The Stakeholder Engagement Specialist will develop and monitor strategic plans and participate in the BHARP quality department-wide reporting and planning efforts as a part of the quality department team.

 This is a remote position with the requirement to travel to meetings throughout the BHARP covered region approximately 12-15 times per month and travel to the BHARP office, located in State College, PA, as requested by management.

 The primary duties for this position will include:

-- Conduct other duties as assigned by the Director of Network Oversight and/or BHARP Leadership.
+- Other duties as assigned by the Director of Quality.

 We get excited when we see…